-The 2018/19 Corporate Governance Action Plan presented to Fire Authority in June 2019 includes 17 corporate improvement objectives, 6 of which were completed during the year, leaving 11 to be carried forward to the 2019/20 Action Plan, demonstrating continued improvement in these areas.
-In addition, 7 new actions were identified during the annual review.
+The 2019/20 Corporate Governance Action Plan presented to Fire Authority in June 2019 included 20 corporate improvement objectives, 14 of which were completed during the year, leaving six to be carried forward to the 2020/21 Action Plan, demonstrating continued improvement in these areas.
+In addition, five new actions were identified during the annual review.
+These are detailed in the Improvement Action Plan set out below.